Nana Patekar: Regional films and occasional mainstream work (2011-present)

 In 2011, he starred in the critically acclaimed Shagird and the Marathi film Deool.
 His next film was Ram Gopal Verma's The Attacks of 26/11 (2013) based on the events of the 2008 Mumbai Attacks in which he played Joint Commissioner of Police Rakesh Maria.
 In 2014, he starred in another Marathi film Dr. Prakash Baba Amte – The Real Hero.
 In 2015, he made two sequels reprising his roles in Ab Tak Chhappan 2, sequel of Ab Tak Chhappan and Welcome Back, the sequel of Welcome, pairing with Anil Kapoor again.
 While Ab Tak Chhappan 2 was not commercially successful, Welcome Back was a success.

 In 2016, he starred as Ganpatrao "Appa" Belwalkar in the film adaptation of the drama Natsamrat which was a major critically and commercial success.
 He earned two Filmfare Awards for Best Actor – Marathi for Dr. Prakash Baba Amte – The Real Hero and Natsamrat.
-He did the voice acting for Shere Khan in the Hindi version of The Jungle Book (2016).
+He lent his voice for Shere Khan in the Hindi version of The Jungle Book (2016).
 He played a supporting role in the Tamil language action film Kaala (2018), starring Rajnikanth.
 It was moderately successful at the box office.

 After appearing in low budget films like It's My Life (2020) and Tadka (2022), in 2023, Patekar headlined Vivek Agnihotri directed The Vaccine War, which tells about the development of Covaxin during the COVID-19 pandemic in India.
 The film was a commercial and critical failure but Patekar's performance received high praise as Renuka Vyavahare of The Times of India wrote "Nana Patekar is outstanding but the film reduces itself to being a government mouthpiece parading as a medical drama."

 Nana Patekar played a supporting role in the ensemble comedy thriller Housefull 5.
 The film opened to poor reception, with Lachmi Deb Roy of Firstpost, publishing a negative review, but praising Patekar's "jolly good" role as one of the film's few redeeming qualities.